copmany/gatsby-netlify-example/src/pages/product/index.md

   - quote: The first time I tried Kaldi’s coffee, I couldn’t even believe that was the same thing I’ve been drinking every morning.
     author: Elisabeth Kaurismäki
+  - quote: Kaldi is the place to go if you want the best quality coffee.
+I love their stance on empowering farmers and transparency.
+    author: Nadia Tahir
 ---